Jus-Be/orin-ayo/QUICK-START.md

 If you are using a Bluetooth guitar controller like LiberLive C1 or Lava Genie, you must first give the web browser (Chrome or Edge) permission to acces these devices.
 See section on Bluetooth below for more details.

-First install OrinAyo as a browser extension or as a progressive web app on your desktop or mobile phone and then start the application.
-If you are unable to install it as an application, open a browser tab in Chome or Edge and goto https://jus-be.github.io/orin-ayo/index.html.
+## Install
+Orinayo can be setup and accessed as follows:

+- Type https://jus-be.github.io/orinayo/index.html into a Chrome or Edge browser to use it directly from a web page.
+- Install it as a progressive web app from the web page.
+Click on the "install" or "Add to home page" browser links/buttons.
+- Install it as a browser extension for Google Chrome and Microsoft Edge from https://chromewebstore.google.com/detail/orinayo/mhnemaeacdgnkmoibfeodelijegakklp
+- On Windows 10+ desktops, download orinayo.exe and run it directly from a desktop.
+It loads the above web page using webview2.
+See https://github.com/jchv/go-webview2.
+If you are using Windows 10+, the WebView2 runtime should already be installed.
+If you don't have it installed, you can download and install a copy from Microsoft's website - https://developer.microsoft.com/en-us/microsoft-edge/webview2/

 ## Desktop View
 <img src=https://jus-be.github.io/orinayo/assets/screenshots/orinayo_desktop.svg />